 The systematic entanglement of the cinematography and subject matter fills Grattan’s movies with calculated juxtapositions.
 This network of references conjures a vexing representation of human life intended to foster debate about liberalism and its interconnectedness with technology, morality, individualism and evolution.
 Grattan investigates the attendant history and contemporary manifestation of these elements of civilisation using uneasily earnest language to contend with the oppressive power of the politico-economic hegemony.

-Grattan graduated from the University of Auckland with a BA (Philosophy) in 2001 and again in 2008 with a BFA (Honours) from Elam School of Fine Art.
-He is due to graduate with an MFA from California Institute of the Arts in May 2012.
-Since 2007 Grattan’s work has been shown both locally and internationally, including the Centre Pompidou Paris, Heidelberger Kunstverein Heidelberg, Artspace Auckland and the New Zealand International Film Festival.
+Grattan graduated from University of Auckland with a BA (Philosophy) in 2001 and again in 2008 with a BFA (Honours) from Elam School of Fine Art.
+He graduated with an MFA from California Institute of the Arts in 2012.
+Grattan lives and works in Los Angeles, USA." - Artist Statement

 HADHAD, ST PAUL St Gallery, Auckland

-74 Minutes, Human Resources, Los Angeles (USA)
+74 Minutes, Human Resources Gallery, Los Angeles (USA)

 Carmen San Diego: Out of Work and On The Run, ARTSPACE, Auckland

 The Artists Cinema, New Zealand International Film Festival, Auckland/Wellington, various venues (Europe)